Mike Parker Pearson: Stonehenge Riverside Project and UCL

 From 2003 through to 2009, Parker Pearson directed the Stonehenge Riverside Project.
 The project garnered three major archaeological awards: the Andante Travel Archaeology Award (2008), the Royal Society of Northern Antiquaries Award (2009), and the UK Archaeological Research Project of the Year (2010).
 His work in leading the project also led to Parker Pearson being personally awarded the UK Archaeologist of the Year award in 2010.

 Parker Pearson and his team of researchers played a key role in the discovery of a new henge site along the River Avon that links to Stonehenge.
 This new site was uncovered through excavation during the Stonehenge Riverside Project and was given the name "BlueStoneHenge" or "BlueHenge" because traces of bluestones were found during the excavation.

 During 2017 and 2018, excavations by his UCL team led to a proposal that the site at Waun Mawn, in the Preseli Hills of Pembrokeshire, had originally housed a 110 m diameter stone circle of the same size as the ditch at Stonehenge The archaeologists also postulated that the circle also contained a hole from one stone which had a distinctive pentagonal shape, very closely matching the one pentagonal stone at Stonehenge (stone hole 91 at Waun Mawn and stone 62 at Stonehenge).
 Both circles appear, according to some researchers, to be oriented towards the midsummer solstice. and reported in New Scientist on 20 February 2021.

+Two geological articles published in 2022 proved that there was no link between Waun Mawn and the supposed "bluestone quarries" at Craig Rhosyfelin and Carn Goedog, and no link between Waun Mawn and Stonehenge.
+In a 2024 study published in The Holocene, Brian John re-examined the geological and archaeological evidence from the site, and concluded that the "lost circle" of standing stones had never existed, and that there was no evidence to demonstrate a link with Stonehenge.
+He concluded that there had been considerable "interpretative inflation" at the site, driven by a desire to show a Stonehenge connection.